 - If your complaint is not upheld you will be given an explanation of the reasons for this judgement.

 - If you remain dissatisfied with the handling or outcome of your complaint after you have received the written response from the Principal, you may lodge an appeal with the Chair of Governors who will review the complaint, the investigative process and the findings and, as necessary, convene an Appeals’ Committee to hear the appeal.
 An appeal must be received in writing within ten working days of receipt of the written response to your complaint.
 The appeals’ procedure ends the internal procedures.

 - If you remain dissatisfied and your complaint relates to the matter of service delivery, you may be able to refer the matter to the ESFA.
 Information about the ESFA complaints procedure can be found on the agency website.

-- All verbal and written communication related to the complaint, together with action taken, will be logged in the departmental complaints file, for future reference and reporting as part of our commitment to continuous quality improvement.
-For this purpose identities will be anonymised.
+- All verbal and written communication related to the complaint, together with action taken, will be logged in the departmental complaints file, for future reference and reviewed as part of our commitment to continuous quality improvement.
+For this purpose, identities will be anonymised.
 All verbal and written communication will be clear, concise, courteous and in plain English.

 Last revised: February 2020

 Routine review: February 2022